aarnphm/morph/docs/content/SRS/SRS.md

 Key Users:

-- Creative Writers and Engineers: They are vital to the product's success as `tinymorph` is designed to help with this group's issues in mind.
+- Creative Writers and Engineers: They are vital to the product's success as `morph` is designed to help with this group's issues in mind.
 Their requirements are given the highest priority, and their feedback directly influences major product decisions.

 Secondary Users: